luke-l7/UThreads/readme.md

 ## Usage

-After installing the library to your desired folder, it can be imported and used as a regular liberary.
+After installing the library to your desired folder, it can be imported and used as a regular library.

 ## License